pjguitar15/react-cheatsheet/ReactPaypalJS.md

   // if response is error
   // alert("Your payment was processed successfully.
 However, we are unable to fulfill your purchase.
 Please contact us at support@designcode.io for assistance.");

+  if (paidFor) {
+    // Display success message, modal or redirect user to success page alert("Thank you for your purchase!");
+  }
 };
 ```